anubisland/Monthly-Budget-Manager/README.md

 - Day-only input: entering DD auto-expands to YYYY-MM-DD using the Month field (or today’s month when Month is empty).
 - Expense categories: click “Pick…” beside Category to choose common categories (Food, Rent, Fuel, Electricity, etc.).
 - Month inference: when opening a CSV, the app infers the Month field from the most common months in the entries.
+- Keyboard: Ctrl+O to open CSV, Ctrl+S to save CSV, F5 to refresh report; press Enter to add a row and Esc to clear the form.
+- Preferences: the app remembers your last selected Month in a simple preferences file in your home folder.

 CSV format
 ```